kevinelliott/awesome-tezos/README.md

 > 🎉 A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑

+Tezos is the blockchain of the future!
+If you're ready this you probably already know that.
+We're glad you've made the smart decision to be a part of the best blockchain in existence.
 We have spent hours exploring, researching, evaluating, reviewing, and editing this collection of Awesome Tezos resources, and we hope you 💙 it.

 ### Contributing